zwcf5200/obsidian-ai-providers/packages/sdk/README.md

 // If a provider with matching `type`, `apiKey`, `url`, and `model` fields already exists,
 // it will return that existing provider instead of creating a duplicate
+// If the user cancels the migration, it will return false

+if (migratedOrExistingProvider === false) {
+    // Migration was canceled by the user console.log("User canceled the migration");
+} else {
+    // Provider was added or already existed console.log("Provider available:", migratedOrExistingProvider);
+}
 ```

 ### Execute prompt